ci-group/revolve2/docs/source/physical_robot_setup/index.rst

 * It is required to use a V1 HAT, available in the CI Group lab.
 * A V1 specific battery, available in the CI Group lab.

+Attach the HAT onto the RPi and put them into the housing.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Hardware setup for a V2 Robot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For instructions about the HAT and the V2 robot architecture itself refer to `<https://github.com/ci-group/robohat>`_.
+For instructions on  how to set up the hardware of a V2 core, refer to `<https://github.com/ci-group/robohat>`_.

 ------------------
 Setting up the RPi